3speaknetwork/cdn-daemon/docs.md

 # CDN Daemon Documentation

-Here the APIs we provide for easily manipulating the IPFS and Non-ipfs hosted content.
+Here are the APIs we provide for easily manipulating the IPFS and Non-ipfs hosted content.

-Here is the base baseURI for all the endpoints :
+The baseURI for all the endpoints :

 `baseURI="live_uri_of_cdn_daemon_backend"`